What are LDD Moths?

 Is Btk safe for animals?

-According to Health Canada, Btk is only toxic in the caterpillar stage of the Gypsy Moth life cycle.
+According to Health Canada, Btk is only toxic in the caterpillar stage of the LDD Moth life cycle.
 Btk does not affect adult moths and butterflies, including the Monarch Butterfly, as it is not in the caterpillar stage at this time of year.
 Btk does not affect other insects, honeybees, fish, birds or mammals.
 Btk is not considered a risk to pets or animals.
 That said, it is recommended to bring pets indoors before spraying begins.
 This will reduce pets bringing Btk indoors.

 How does Btk affect the environment?